 Daphne is the HR Business Partner for the Empire Health Foundation family of organizations.
 She is responsible for attracting, developing, and motivating top talent.
 In addition, Daphne intends to create a pipeline of qualified potential employees that will ensure the Foundation's on-going success in an increasingly competitive marketplace.
 Daphne has practiced all aspects of human resources over the course of her 10 year career in HR.
 Prior to joining the Foundation, she worked at a local accounting firm and a federal consulting company.
 She earned her Bachelor's in English at Weber State University in Ogden, Utah.
 In her spare time, Daphne volunteers as a bookkeeper with a not-for-profit organization, serves as the Secretary for the leadership at Bethel AME Church, and enjoys reading and writing poetry and participating in poetry slams.

-Brian directs the Foundation's Rural Aging Services Program, which is aimed at supporting seniors to remain healthy and independent in their homes or communities of choice.
-He also oversees the design and implementation of the Capacity Building Program, helping bring over $210 million of outside funding to Eastern Washington and catalyzing partnerships to address social determinants of health.
-Brian earned his B.A. from San Francisco State University.
-His past experience includes education and nonprofits.
-Prior to moving to Spokane, he was with TechSoup, a nonprofit social enterprise that increases capacity of other nonprofits.
+As Vice President of Rural Health, Capacity Building, and Health Systems Transformation, Brian leads several of the Foundation’s grantmaking portfolios.
+One of which is the Foundation's Healthy Aging Program, which is aimed at supporting seniors to remain healthy and independent in their homes or communities of choice.
+He also oversees the design and implementation of the Capacity Building Program, helping bring over $245 million of outside funding to Eastern Washington and catalyzing partnerships to address social determinants of health.
+In the Foundation’s Health Systems Transformation work, he works with regional, state and national partners to address social determinants of health, improve quality and outcomes of care while reducing cost, and advance the integration of services.
+Prior to moving to Spokane, he worked in San Francisco with a nonprofit social enterprise.
 He is an avid ultra-marathon runner, often competing in mountain trail races of 100 miles and longer.

 Wendy Xue is Accounting Manager for Empire Health Foundation and their family of non-profit organizations.
 She is responsible for the accurate and timely administration of the day-to-day financial operations for the Foundation, and providing assistance with finance and accounting tasks for up to five additional entities.